adulbrich/organizing-digital-assets/README.md

 - Images taken with my phone were usually correct but on planes.
 - Sorting images by name was a struggle because they used different naming conventions.
 - Sorting by creation date was not always working because of above.
 - Videos did not store the same Exif metadata.
-Images would usually have a `DateTimeOriginal` while videos would have a `FileModifyDate`.
+Images would usually have a `DateTimeOriginal` while videos would have a `CreateDate` or `ModifyDate`.
+- Timestamps can be the same for example while continuous shooting.

 ## Methodology